Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ### How much space do I need to install these mods?

-Roughly 5GB.
+Roughly 13GB.

-### How much time will it take me to install all mods?

-Depends on how thorough you are about it.
-It shouldn't take you longer than three hours to set everything up.
-Even then, I don't suggest installing everything in one go.
-Resist the urge to rush through this guide.
-It's better to pace yourself, make sure everything is set up correctly.
-It will save you headaches down the road.

 ### How often is the guide updated?

-Left My Heart In New Vegas is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.
+I Heart New Vegas is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

+### Is this guide compatible with A World of Pain/Strip Open/Freeside Open?

+My guess is no. At any rate, I wouldn't bother with those mods unless you enjoy conflict solving, or breaking your save on uninstallation.

+### Is (X) mod compatible with I Heart New Vegas?

+I can only try to give an educated guess.
+At the end of the day, there's no substitute for reading a mod's description and checking for compatibility in **FNVEdit**.

 ### Do you have a Patreon I can contribute to?